cdsittampalam/documentation/docs/Invite Trusted Parties.md

 ### Approve Request

-1. Tap on the notification for the invitation.
+1. Tap on the notification for the invite.
 2. Sign in to the app using the biometric feature of your phone.
 3. Enter your 6-digit PIN.
 The Trusted Party screen shows.